makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 "And you?"

 Augt's papers were already out in his oversized hands, hoof-tipped fingers trembling has he thrust them toward the king and bowed.

 It was a sideways gesture, curious unless you knew that it was intended to point the horns away from the recipient.
 Sarai had traded - or attempted to trade - with the minotaurs enough to have guessed such.

-"Your majesty, your humble servent travels from Ard al'Abqar for trade.
+"Your majesty," he said.
+"Your humble servent travels from Ard al'Abqar for trade.
 I seek to purchase fine wood and in exchange bring grain for brewing, and my skills as a master carver of fine--"

 The king held up a gauntleted hand.
 Augt fell silent.
 "I'm well aware of the trade of the kobolds, and I understand even the...righteous minotaurs deign occasionally to trade with us."
 With a creak of his armor, he leaned forward, a smile touching the corners of his mouth.
 "But I don't believe you.
 Either of you.
 Why are you really here?
 A single kobold is nearly unheard of, and Munjim al'Jawahir has not requested grain from the polit."

 Sarai was ready for this.
-One had to be ready, but she had experienced such from the dwarves before.
+One had to be ready, and she had experienced such from the dwarves before.
 "Your majesty, by your leave, I will explain.
 My guild has sent me as a lone representative as one well versed in travel between cities to pole the sands and check our prospects before a more, ah...expensive venture is to be undertaken.
 Think of me as an trade emissary."

 The king looked thoughtful, nodded, and turned an imperceptible amount toward Augt.